Economics, Banking and Finance MScStudy level: Postgraduate

 - Teaching methods may include live classes, textbooks, workshops, debates, case studies, consultancy projects, simulations and online collaborations.

-- Have the opportunity to use Bloomberg Terminals, S&P Capital IQ system, and statistical software (such as Gretl, Stata, R or Python) for homework tasks, assessments, and their research.
+- Have the opportunity to use Bloomberg Terminals, S&P Capital IQ system, and statistical software (such as Gretl and Stata) for homework tasks, assessments, and their research.

-- Access tailored talks by experts from academia, the City of London and the real world of finance and investment touching various areas of finance and leadership, held at intervals over the academic year to inspire and offer you vast networking opportunities within the community2.
+- Access tailored talks by experts from academia, the City of London and the real world of finance and investment touching various areas of finance and leadership, to inspire and offer you vast networking opportunities within the community (subject to availability)2.

 - Continue your learning outside of the classroom by joining one of our Student Union societies such as the Accounting, Finance and Economics society or the Banking and Finance society.